 Since its inception, the India Center has hosted a variety of events and notable speakers, ranging from Washington-based India experts to former Indian President A.P.J.
 Abdul Kalam.
 The Center has sent scholars to India to study and participate in international conferences, and received a variety of delegations from India.
 Over time, the Center has established a number of strategic partnerships.
 This solid foundation will enable the India Center to grow in the coming years.

 Initial support came from The India Group Annual Fund and Endowed Fund, The Anil and Chitra Deshpande India Program Endowed Fund and the India Studies Fund of the Global Connections Foundation.
-The Center is overseen by Michael Johnson, Dean of UCF’s College of Sciences.
+The Center is overseen by Dr. Kerstin Hamann, Director of UCF’s School of Politics, Security, and International Affairs.